 How Each Generation Shops: Shopping Personas to Know

-As marketers and small business owners, we know that the business that goes the extra mile in understanding its customers – how generational cohorts shop and each age group’s quirks or preferences – and then adapts to cater to them is the one that has an advantage.
+It’s really simple: The business that goes the extra mile in understanding its customers – and then adapts to cater to them – is the one that has an advantage.

 Baby boomer shoppers